 Vacant apartments or homes are a major fact of life in Midtown West.
 The current real estate vacancy rate here is 25.9%.
 This is higher than the rate of vacancies in 92.5% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-The Midtown West neighborhood stands out for having an average per capita income lower than 99.6% of the neighborhoods in the United States.
+One of the unique characteristics of the Midtown West neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.6% of the neighborhoods in America.
 In a nation where 1 out of every 4 children lives in poverty, the Midtown West neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 The Midtown West neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 96.6% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.